Save energy at home this fall

 - Have your furnace serviced to be sure it’s operating efficiently.
 Change the filter, too.

 - Lower the temperature on your thermostat at night and when you’re not at home.
 This is especially easy to do with a programmable or smart thermostat.
-(Pro tip: we offer a $50 rebate on ENERGY STAR® certified smart thermostats!)
+(Pro tip: you can get a $50 rebate on select ENERGY STAR® certified smart thermostats until November 16!)

 - Stop air leakage in its tracks by caulking and sealing gaps around windows, doors, baseboards, and electrical outlets.